alykes/pihole/repair.md

 - Copy the database to a directory
   - `cp ./etc-pihole/pihole-FTL.db ./backups/sql/pihole-FTL.db`

-## Check the database for consistency
+## Check the database integrity

-- Check the database for consistency issue
+- Run the following command to check the integrity of the database
   - `sudo docker run --rm -v /home/alykes/backups/sql:/db arm-sqlite /db/pihole-FTL.db "PRAGMA integrity_check;"`

 - You will get something like the following: